Things to Do in San Jose, Costa Rica: Travel Guide to the Capital City

 San Jose is the capital city of Costa Rica in the San Jose province with a population of nearly 300,000.
 Although many people think San Jose International Airport is in San Jose, it is actually in Alajuela.

 Getting Around San Jose

-- Bus: There are many buses in San Jose, you can get to pretty much anywhere in the city with the public transportation.
+- Bus: There are many buses in San Jose, you can get to pretty much anywhere in the city with public transportation.
 It’s cheap but it can get super crowded and there are no posted bus schedules.
-Read our What to do in costa rica tips for taking the bus in Costa Rica.
+Read our What to do in Costa Rica tips for taking the bus in Costa Rica.

 - Uber: We love using Uber in San Jose.
 It’s cheap, works great, fast and it’s really not that much more expensive than the bus and it’s usually cheaper than a taxi.
 We almost never take the bus anymore since Uber drivers pick you up exactly where you are and drop you off right where you want to go.
 Read our What to do in Costa Rica tips for using Uber in Costa Rica and get $10 off your first ride.

 - Taxi: Honestly, we prefer Uber to taxis as taxi drivers in Costa Rica are pushy but you can find them everywhere in San Jose.
 Read our tips for taking taxis in Costa Rica.